D-Day 1944 Reminiscence

 malarkey, please read the poems yourself and

-More about Troubadours and the Ladies They Adored
+Troubadours and the Ladies They Loved

 Did worship of the Virgin Mary influence the troubadours’ courtly love theme?
 For the Church Fathers, Mary was a “new Eve” who obeyed God, whereas the Genesis Eve had not.
 Many commentators credit Mary-worship for the unrequited nature of the pining poets’ love.
 Others say, no, it was the other way around; that the medieval Church deliberately exploited the cult of Mary to contrast her virginity with its own portrayal of rampant nymphomania among the female population.
 It is a chicken-and-the-egg argument, but suffice to say, there is a parallel between Marianism and unrequited, " courtly" love.

 There remains the fact that the object of a troubadour’s love – whether courtly or sensual -- is a married woman in most cases.
-At the time, marriages of most high-born ladies were the result of political or economic maneuvering.
-Some historians believe that Occitanian noble women tended to marry old “sugar daddies.”
+At the time, marriages of most high-born ladies were the result of political or economic schemring.
+Some historians believe that Occitann noble women tended to marry old “sugar daddies.”
 As a result of such marriages, adultery might have been as common among married women as it was among married men, thereby constituting another manifestation of the independence of women in the Midi.

 Some women, such as the Countess of Dia, were themselves poets (troubaritzes) and described their own yearning for the perfect knight.
-[Yes, it’s a pun.]
+(Yes, it’s a pun.)

-Troubadour songs are rhymed and some — the trobars clus — have intricate rhyme schemes and themes.
+Like their Moorish antecedents, troubadour songs are rhymed and some — the trobars clus — have intricate rhyme schemes and themes.
 Many still have their musical notation, so they can be played or sung.
 In short, they represent the beginning of modern European literature and non-liturgical music and provided a springboard for the Renaissance.
 Chaucer, Dante, and Mallory all admired their content and technical prowess.

 In brief, troubadour literature celebrates both the ethereal sublimity and healthy lustiness of womanhood and only occasionally gives way to the misogyny that was being preached from the pulpit when the troubadours were composing their lyrics.
 At least, one gathers, the people who listened to those lyrics, or sang them, or danced to them were enjoying themselves and celebrating life instead of being preoccupied with the death and damnation dinned into their ears, day in and day out.